-OFFER INSTANT BENEFIT
+OFFER AN INSTANT BENEFIT

 People don’t want to wait for anything.
-That’s why, on many websites, you have buttons like ‘Download NOW’, ‘Sign up today!’, ‘Schedule your meeting in 5 minutes’.
+That’s why, on many websites, you have buttons like ‘Download NOW’, ‘Sign up today!’, and ‘Schedule your meeting in 5 minutes’.
 This is this sense of urgency we talked about earlier.

 SHOW THE DIFFERENCE

 If you want to reach people with a certain problem, you can aggravate it first (for instance: ‘You can’t sleep at night?’, ‘Trying to find a new job with no success?’), and then show your solution (‘Try our relaxation methods and start sleeping well!’, ‘Let us tweak your resume now!’).
-It works brilliantly when your offer is for people with certain, painful problem.
+It works brilliantly when your offer is for people with a certain painful problem.

 USE SOCIAL PROOF

-People like to doing something because others do the same thing.
+People like to do something because others do the same thing.
 The social proof strategy is immensely efficient.
 You could write ‘Join our 50,000 subscribers’, or ‘Over 100,000 users worldwide, now it’s time for you!’.
 The bigger number you have, the better.

 PERSONALIZE YOUR CTA